diku-dk/futhark-book/language.rst

   local open import "module"

-This opens ``"module"`` in the current file, but does not propagate its contents to anything that is in turn ``import``-ing the current file.
+This declaration opens ``"module"`` in the current file, but does not propagate its contents to modules that in turn ``import`` the current file.